 We use only full grain leather to make our leather goods.
 This is important because most leather products are made of “genuine leather.”
 Watch our video to learn the differences and why genuine leather is usually the worst grade of leather.
 Full grain leather has all of its layers intact and is the strongest, most natural form of leather.
 Simply put, full grain leather is the best you can get.

-Our leather is also 100% vegetable tanned, which means it undergoes a specific tanning process that very few bags on the mass-market today use.
-Vegetable tanning refers to the organic plant matter like tree bark used in the tanning process, which you can see in the video above.
+Our leather is also 100% vegetable tanned, which means it undergoes a specific tanning process that very few bags on the market use.
+Vegetable tanning refers to the organic plant matter like tree bark used in the tanning process.
 It’s the oldest form of leather tanning and has been around for centuries.
 It is also the most natural and environmentally friendly tanning method.
 Vegetable tanned leather can be made thicker, has more body, smells amazing and ages better - developing a rich patina over time.
 Learn about vegetable tanning.

 But less than 10% of the world's leather is tanned this way.
 Most leather is chrome tanned, which uses harsh chemicals and is much cheaper and quicker.
 It can be done in a few days as opposed to the 6 weeks it takes for vegetable tanning.
 To learn more about the differences, watch this video.

 The type of leather we use is commonly referred to as bridle leather or harness leather.
 It’s been used in the equestrian industry for centuries.
 It's designed to hold back a raging stallion, so we're confident it can hold your MacBook.

 Since bridle leather is an ultra-premium product, our tannery only uses the best of the best hides to make bridle leather.
 In fact, it takes awhile to accumulate enough of those hides to make a batch of our bridle leather, adding to the rarity.